 - Simple, intuitive interface

-- Integration for Chase customers
+- Easy integration for existing Chase customers

 - Portfolio Builder requires $2,500 min.